 - Does Tufts CTSI fund basic research?

-No. Basic research, pre-translational research is not part of the translational spectrum and focuses on identifying opportunities and potential approaches to health problems and includes a broad range of preclinical approaches employing animal models of human disease, human blood or cell lines, computational models, human physiological studies and non-interventional, correlational epidemiologic studies.
-Basic research yields knowledge about biological, social, and behavioral mechanisms and presentations of human disease.
+No. Basic research (earlier than T.5) is not part of the translational spectrum and focuses on gaining greater knowledge and understanding of the fundamental mechanisms of biology, disease, or behavior.
+Basic research identifies opportunities and potential approaches to health problems and includes a broad range of approaches employing animal models of human disease, research in tissue culture cell lines, computational models, human physiological studies, and non-interventional, correlational epidemiologic studies.
+Basic research yields knowledge about basic biological, social, and behavioral mechanisms and presentations of human disease.

 - How does Tufts CTSI define translational research?